FRAUD RESOURCE CENTER

 - Don’t deposit supposed winnings that come in the form of a partial-payment check, accompanied by instructions to return a portion to the contest sponsors.
 The check will bounce, and you’ll likely have to repay your bank for any withdrawals from that deposit, including what you sent the scammers.

-- Don’t believe people who contact you via social media about a cash prize, especially if they purport to be Mark Zuckerberg — the New York Times recently reported on con artists who promise big money in the online guise of the Facebook chief executive.
+- Don’t believe people who contact you via social media about a cash prize, especially if they purport to be a billionaire tech mogul.
+The New York Times recently reported on con artists who promise big money in the online guise of Facebook CEO Mark Zuckerberg.

 - Don’t call a number with an 876, 809 or 284 area code to confirm that you’ve won a prize.
 Though they aren’t identified on your phone as foreign, those codes belong to Caribbean countries that have become hotbeds for contest frauds.
 They might be masking “pay-per-call” services (the equivalent of 900 numbers in the United States) that enable the number’s owner to charge a hefty per-minute fee — which you won’t discover until you get your next phone bill.